 Storage Provider Tutorial

-This guide provides practical steps for the storage providers to start an es-node instance for connecting to the existing EthStorage testnet.
+This guide provides practical steps for the storage providers to start an es-node instance for connecting to one of the existing EthStorage testnets.

 CPU: A minimum of 4 cores and 8 threads